Py4Phy/PHY432/modules/python/flowcontrol.md

 {% endhighlight %}

-#### Activity (optional): Guessing game II
+#### <span class="label" style="background: black">Activity</span> Guessing game II
 Perform this activity using *pair programming*[^3].

-Enhance the simple guessing game from the previous exercise so that the player can guess repeatedly.
+Enhance the simple guessing game from the previous exercise with the following features:

+1. Let the player guess repeatedly.
 Count the number of guesses and print them once the player guesses correctly.
+2. Provide feedback to the user if the number was bigger than the secret number ("Too big!") or smaller ("Too small!").

-You *can* use the following *incomplete* code as a starting point:
+You *may* use the following *incomplete* code as a starting point:

 {% highlight python %}
 # guess.py